Create and use dataflows in Microsoft Power Platform

 Self-service data prep for big data with dataflows: Dataflows can be used to easily ingest, cleanse, transform, integrate, enrich, and schematize data from a large and ever-growing array of transactional and observational sources, encompassing all data preparation logic.
 Previously, extract, transform, load (ETL) logic could only be included within datasets in Power BI, copied over and over between datasets, and bound to dataset management settings.

 With dataflows, ETL logic is elevated to a first-class artifact within Microsoft Power Platform services, and includes dedicated authoring and management experiences.
-Business analysts, BI professionals, and data scientists can use dataflows to handle the most complex data preparation challenges and build on each other's work, thanks to a revolutionary model-driven calculation engine, which takes care of all the transformation and dependency logic—cutting time, cost, and expertise to a fraction of what's traditionally been required for those tasks.
+Business analysts, BI professionals, and data scientists can use dataflows to handle the most complex data preparation challenges and build on each other's work, thanks to a revolutionary model-driven calculation engine.
+This engine takes care of all the transformation and dependency logic-cutting time, cost, and expertise to a fraction of what's traditionally been required for those tasks.
 You can create dataflows by using the well-known, self-service data preparation experience of Power Query.
 Dataflows are created and easily managed in app workspaces or environments, in Power BI or Power Apps, respectively, enjoying all the capabilities these services have to offer, such as permission management and scheduled refreshes.

 Load data to Dataverse or Azure Data Lake Storage: Depending on your use case, you can store data prepared by Power Platform dataflows in the Dataverse or your organization's Azure Data Lake Storage account: